 Using Apex and Visualforce code, you can build your own tool so you can extract and use Salesforce data exactly how you need to.
 Of course, this requires a developer guru so consider your IT and web resources before taking this route.

-The correct’ way to extract data from Salesforce is dependent on your business; your budget, your reporting requirements, and the volume of data you need to extract, but with this array of options, you should find the right method for your business.
+The 'correct’ way to export data from Salesforce is dependent on your business; your budget, your reporting requirements, and the volume of data you need to extract, but with this array of options, you should find the right method for your business.

 If you need support with your Sales Cloud, Marketing Cloud, or Account Engagements accounts, feel free to get in touch about our support and consulting services.